-As we become a nation of outdoor exerciser, here are a few things to try to get you more active on your outdoor adventures whilst running or walking.
+As we become a nation of outdoor exercisers, here are a few things to try to get you more active on your outdoor adventures while running or walking.

 - Getting out of the house, whatever the weather, is always a good mood booster.
 It is proven to reduce stress, tension and depression.

-- It’s a good opportunity to get your headphones on and listen to your favourite tunes or podcast, which can boost your mood.
+- Outdoor running or walking is a good opportunity to get your headphones on and listen to your favourite tunes or podcast, which can boost your mood.

-- 30 minutes of exercises is a day is advised, but this can be smaller blocks of 10 minutes so don’t worry if you’re not up to 30 minutes continuous exercise just yet, you can still reap the benefits.
+- 30 minutes of exercises a day is advised, but this can be smaller blocks of 10 minutes, so don’t worry if you’re not up to 30 minutes continuous exercise just yet, you can still reap the benefits.